 An innovative musical project

-RoKzKool4U has been operating in and around the Highlands for over 5 years, gaining charitable status in July 2019.
+The RoKzKool Academy Scottish Charity, has been operating in and around the Highlands for over 5 years, gaining charitable status in July 2019.

 We now have our Charitable Status, RoKzKool Academy (SCIO) We run workshops during term time working in partnership with Schools and Communities.
 We also offer week long courses during school holidays with emphasis very much on music sport and fun.
 We have facilitated Events and Galas, with us now being offered a 2nd year at Belladrum!
 Our Students are amazing!